eothmal/homework/README.md

-if you have docker, you can try this command:
+if you have docker installed, you can try running with this command:

 docker run -p 8080:8080 eothmal/springboot-demo

-if you want to try the steps belows the old path without H2 database by prefix adding /pre
+You can still try the old path without H2 database by adding prefix in the url with /pre
     example: http://localhost:8080/pre/students

 1. List of Students: